Northfleet: Rosherville Gardens

 In 1815 the first steamboat started plying between Gravesend, Kent, and London, an event which was to bring much prosperity to the area.
 The number of visitors steadily increased, and in the course of the next ten years several new and rival steam packets were started.
-The regular service given by the steam packets led entrepreneurs to establish amenities for the entertainment of visitors, one of which was Rosherville Gardens.
+The regular service led entrepreneurs to establish amenities for the entertainment of visitors, one of which was Rosherville Gardens.

 George Jones laid out the gardens in 1837 in one of the disused chalk pits, covering an area of 17 acres (69,000 m2).
 Their full title was the 'Kent Zoological and Botanical Gardens Institution'.
 They occupied an area in what was to become Rosherville New Town (see below).

 Robert Hiscock, in his A History of Gravesend (Phillimore, 1976) describes them thus:

 They were a place of surpassing beauty and a favourite resort of Londoners.
 Adorned with small Greek temples and statuary set in the cliffs, there were terraces, and archery lawn, Bijou theatre, and Baronial Hall for refreshments, and at one time a lake.
 At night the gardens were illuminated with thousands of coloured lights and there were fireworks displays and dancing.
 Famous bands such as the American Sousa were engaged during the season.
 Blondin, the trapeze artist, performed ...
 In 1857 as many as 20,000 visitors passed through the turnstiles in one week.
 By 1880 the gardens had reached the peak of their popularity ... in 1901 they were closed.

 During a brief revival 1903–1911, they were used in the making of early films.

 A pier was built to carry these crowds ashore, and a railway station opened on the Gravesend West branch railway.
 It was one of the steamboats from Rosherville Gardens that was involved in a horrific accident in 1878.
 The Princess Alice passenger steamer, after leaving Rosherville pier, was in a collision with the collier Bywell Castle, from Woolwich.
 640 people died from the collision, 240 being children.
 An inquest was held at Woolwich, but no conclusive reason was ever established as to the cause of the disaster at the Devils Elbow on the Thames.